Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 ### Part 7 Shajing street

-After I got paid, I went shopping outside the factory and there was a stall with a red cloth with a gold chain on it, saying that for 10 yuan, you could buy 2 and get 1 free.
+After I got paid, I went shopping outside the factory and there was a stall with a red cloth and a gold chain on it, saying that for 10 yuan, you could buy 2 and get 1 free.
 You can have whatever length you want.

 The owner asked, "Can it be this long?
 I said, "No, I want it longer,"anyway it's 10 yuan, buy 2 and get 1 free.